Bitspender/Tamcoin-v2/testing/coincontrol.md

 Test Report: Coin Control
 ===================================================

-This report covers test results of the coin control feature of Peerunity v0.4.0 released [here](http://www.peercointalk.org/index.php?topic=2648.msg23426#msg23426).
+This report covers test results of the coin control feature of Tamcoin v0.4.0 released [here](http://www.Tamcointalk.org/index.php?topic=2648.msg23426#msg23426).
 The tests are done on windows 7 professional 32bit.
-Peerunity distribution peerunity-rc.zip is downloaded and unzip'ped in D:\bin
+Tamcoin distribution Tamcoin-rc.zip is downloaded and unzip'ped in D:\bin

 ## Basic features

-The test method used is basically clicking/typing on the GUI of Peerunity running on Peercoin testnet, and comparing the results with those specified in [_Yet another Coin Control Release_ by cozz](https://bitcointalk.org/index.php?topic=144331.0).
+The test method used is basically clicking/typing on the GUI of Tamcoin running on Tamcoin testnet, and comparing the results with those specified in [_Yet another Coin Control Release_ by cozz](https://bitcointalk.org/index.php?topic=144331.0).

 There are three addresses with initial balance used in the test,
-* test1  mkLh7wYGYQiKVm8tLwCs9LusKF2y1gffm9  8.01PPC
+* test1  mkLh7wYGYQiKVm8tLwCs9LusKF2y1gffm9  8.01TAM
-* test2  n2LzA1UH46QZPdCGvN2NorPeqg1BbTuw4g  2PPC
+* test2  n2LzA1UH46QZPdCGvN2NorPeqg1BbTuw4g  2TAM
-* test3  mpRAV4VSsxmKh5nRpDuQPquhdHPKu4xUuS  7PPC
+* test3  mpRAV4VSsxmKh5nRpDuQPquhdHPKu4xUuS  7TAM

-### start peerunity
+### start Tamcoin

-* Run peerunity with a bat file that has the command
+* Run Tamcoin with a bat file that has the command
 ```
-D:\bin\peerunity-rc\peerunity-rc-qt -conf=D:\bin\peerunity-rc\ppcoin.conf
+D:\bin\Tamcoin-rc\Tamcoin-rc-qt -conf=D:\bin\Tamcoin-rc\ppcoin.conf
 ```
-The config file D:\bin\peerunity-rc\ppcoin.conf contains
+The config file D:\bin\Tamcoin-rc\ppcoin.conf contains
 ```
-datadir=D:\bin\peerunity-rc
+datadir=D:\bin\Tamcoin-rc
 testnet=1
 server=1
 rpcuser=mh